Harrison Report: The Report

 The report was dated August 24.
 It blamed U.S. military authorities for the horrible conditions it described:

 Harrison contrasted these conditions with the relative normal life led by the nearby German populations and wondered at the contrast:

-He wrote that to date U.S. authorities were handing DPs in traditional ways as national groups, but that conditions and the history of Nazi anti-Semitism required recognition of the distinct identity of these DPs:
+He wrote that to date U.S. authorities were handling DPs in traditional ways as national groups, but that conditions and the history of Nazi anti-Semitism required recognition of the distinct identity of these DPs:

 He recommended to the President that 100,000 DPs in those camps be permitted to resettle in Palestine.

 Response

 Truman forwarded the report to General Eisenhower, Commander of U.S. Forces in Europe.
 Eisenhower responded promptly with a series of measures that segregated Jewish DPs, found housing even if it meant displacing German locals, increased rations, and preference in employment, perhaps aided by information about the Report's contents before it reached Truman.
-Another immediate result of Harrison's recommendations was the appointment of an adviser on Jewish affairs to the U.S. Army with the rank of major-general, based on the recommendation of several Jewish organizations to the secretary of war.
+Another immediate result of Harrison's recommendations was the appointment of an adviser on Jewish affairs to the U.S. Army, based on the recommendation of several Jewish organizations to the secretary of war.
 Rabbi Judah P. Nadich was the first, followed in October 1945 by Simon H. Rifkind, a New York City judge and municipal official.
 Finally, the Report focused the attention of the Truman and the U.S. military on the Jewish DPs.
 Truman wrote to Eisenhower on August 31:

 It also highlighted Palestine as the solution and British control of immigration there as a crucial barrier.

 Eisenhower replied to the Harrison Report with a lengthy update to Truman in mid-October, explaining changes in conditions and contesting Harrison's assertion, in Eisenhower's words, that "our military guards are now substituting for SS troops".
 He wrote that:

 Harrison responded in a radio address the next day that what Eisenhower viewed as improvements fell far short of what was required: "The point is that they shouldn't be in any camps at all, but in houses.
 Shifting them from one camp to another can hardly be said to be liberation."